 The Langmuir Probe is a precision plasma measurement instrument used in a wide range of plasma laboratory applications.
 The Langmuir Probe is the key plasma diagnostic used by scientists interested in plasma characterisation to measure the internal parameters of the bulk of the plasma.
 Among the key parameters measured are electron density, ion density, electron temperature, plasma potential, floating potential and the electron energy distribution function (EEDF).
 The Langmuir Probe provides plasma parameter measurement in DC, RF, microwave, continuous and pulsed plasma.

 The Langmuir Probe has the most advanced technology on the market and analyses ion and electron trajectories to obtain accurate measurements of the real plasma parameters in a wide range of plasma applications.
 The Langmuir Probe is the fastest and most reliable Langmuir probe in the world (time resolution 12.5ns).
 In addition to speed and reliability, the Langmuir Probe provides the most advanced and trusted, fully automated data analysis in real time.

-The Impedans Langmuir Probe system comes complete with both a single Langmuir Probe and a Double Langmuir Probe (at no extra charge) which can be used with the same electronics unit.
+The Impedans Langmuir Probe system comes complete with interchangeable single and double probe tips (at no extra charge) which can be used with the same electronics unit.
 This allows users conduct experiments across different reactors and allows measurements in reactors which have a poor ground return.

 Time Averaged Measurements